abhirockzz/redisearch-tweet-analysis/README.md

-# Tweet analysis with Redis
+# Tweet analysis with RediSearch

 A practical example on how to use [RediSearch](https://oss.redislabs.com/redisearch/) with [Azure Cache for Redis](https://docs.microsoft.com/azure/azure-cache-for-redis/cache-overview?WT.mc_id=data-13024-abhishgu) with the help of a [Go](https://golang.org/) service built using the [RediSearch Go client](https://github.com/RediSearch/redisearch-go).
 By the end of this blog, you should have a set of applications that let you ingest tweets in real-time and query them flexibly using RediSearch.